pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 Pywbemcli persisted connection definitions
 ------------------------------------------

-Pywbemcli can manage connections via the :ref:`connection command-group`.
+Pywbemcli can manage connections via the :ref:`connection command group `.
 These connections are persisted in a :term:`connections file` named `pywbemcli_connections.json` in the current directory.
 A connection has a name and defines all parameters necessary to connect to a WBEM server.
 Once defined